QasimK/qasimk.github.io/_posts/2013-10-01-using-keepass-effectively.md

 ---
 layout: post
 title:  "Using Keepass Effectively"
+tags:   apps workflow
+date:   2017-05-27
 ---

 I managed to put together a system that allows me to access all of my online accounts from wherever I am.
 I only need to remember a single password and use different passwords for each website.

-I use [Dropbox][dropbox-refer] (referral link) to store my [KeePass][keepass] `.kbdx` file, keeping it up to date everywhere (it at least provides me with an offline version).
+I use [Dropbox][dropbox-refer] (referral link) to store my [KeePass][keepass] `.kbdx` file, keeping it up-to-date everywhere (and providing me with an offline version).
 On Android I use [KeePassDroid](keepassdroid).

-# On The PC
+# PC (Windows/Linux/Other)

 Using KeePass is quite effortless on the PC.
+I would recommend the cross-platform <http://keepassxc.org/> for simplicity (though on Windows I know the official app is just as great if not better).

 I alter the default settings to allow for an easy work flow.

 * Enable lock workspace when minimising, locking PC or switching accounts or when suspending/sleeping under Security.
 In this way you don't have to worry about locking the database file, just lock your PC when you move away (or close the laptop lid, or put your PC to sleep).
 * Enable automatic saves when closing/locking database under Advanced.
 This makes sure that the database locks when you do the above.
 You can use Dropbox to go to a previous version if you find that you have made a mistake.